project-planton/openfga-kubernetes-pulumi-module/README.md

-# Deploy Openfga on Kubernetes
+# Deploy OpenFGA on Kubernetes

 This is a Planton Cloud Pulumi Module to deploy [OpenFGA](https://openfga.dev/) on Kubernetes.